Juviken/Juviken-Platooning/README.md

 ## Contact

-If you have any specific questions about the project feel free to contact me at: emiljuvikenhultman@gmail.com
+If you have any specific questions about the project feel free to contact us at: emiljuvikenhultman@gmail.com or achilles.karassavas@gmail.com.